cjyuan/fundamentals-blockly/examples/array_add_remove_item.md

   - removes its first item
   - add "Orange" to the end of the array

-The program then displays the content of the array as text.
-This is a convenient way to visualise the content in an array.
+The program then displays the content of the resulting array as text, providing a convenient way to visualise the data stored in the array.
+To display array items in an HTML list one by one, please refer to the next example.